When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 5. Breast Milk

-Breast milk holds many powers.
-It contains lauric acid, and thus it can act as an antibacterial and anti-inflammatory agent (8).
+Breast milk contains lauric acid, which has antibacterial and anti-inflammatory properties (8).

 When to Seek Medical Advice